luke-clifton/shh/shh/README.md

 which is probably a good thing.
 If this turns out to be too cumbersome, we might introduce a more succinct globbing feature, though it will always be explicit, and thus always more verbose than most other shells.

+## String Interpolation/Expansion/Substitution

+String interpolation, much like globbing, is left to an external library.
+I lightweight, zero-dependency solution is to use [PyF](https://hackage.haskell.org/package/PyF), which, since 0.10.0.1, has no dependencies other than ones included with GHC.

+    user <- getEnv "USER"
+    ecsdho [fmt|Hello, {user}!|]

 ## Usage